nickdefazio-ebsco/k8sdemo/notes/CIRCUITBREAKERS.md

 ## General resiliency patterns with Istio
 [Docs](https://istio.io/docs/reference/config/istio.routing.v1alpha1.html#CircuitBreaker.SimpleCircuitBreakerPolicy)

-* TODO: Figure out how we can fine tune max connections, and requests.
-Is this a question of setting hard limits, or best practices for determining custom config?
-How does this affect auto scaling?
 * `httpConsecutiveErrors` should be tuned to a reasonable level.
 Default to 5 seems too low at scale.
 * `httpMaxEjectionPercent` should be set to 100 to allow _all_ hosts within the load balancer pool to be ejected if necessary.